 The spectrum of severity of the condition is related to the size of the anomalous connection and the degree of aortic incompetence.

 Transthoracic echocardiography (both 2-D and 3-D have been used) is the modality of choice.
 The tunnel can be seen in its entirety on the parasternal long-axis view, as can both the aortic and ventricular apertures.
-On colour Doppler the abnormal blood flows between the aorta and left/right ventricle may be seen.
+On color Doppler the abnormal blood flows between the aorta and left/right ventricle may be seen.

 MRA has been used with some success, but is of course, not widely available.

-Cardiac catheterisation angiography
+Cardiac catheterization angiography

 It can be diagnosed antenatally after gestation week 18.